Deool

 Deool won the 59th National Film Awards for Best Feature Film, Best Actor (Girish Kulkarni) and Best Dialogue (Girish Kulkarni).

-The film also marks the debut of veteran Hindi film actor Naseeruddin Shah in Marathi film industry.
+The film also marks the debut of veteran Hindi film actor Naseeruddin Shah in the Marathi film industry.

 Plot

 In the rural areas of Maharashtra lies a peaceful village called Mangrul.
 Keshya (Girish Kulkarni), a simple village youth, who works for Bhau (Nana Patekar) as a cow stockman, takes one of Bhau's cows named "KARDI", to one of the hills in the village where there is an Audumber (Ficus racemosa: Indian fig tree) tree present.
 KARDI scratches her head over that tree and by which Lord Dattatreya makes a presence and shows his Avtar to Keshya.
 Keshya, by experiencing God's Avtar, makes a hue and cry in the village saying God Dattatreya made an appearance for him.